-3421113311711111111111111111111111111111

 PREREQUISITE: Grade C or better in Geometry

-SCHOOL ORHS GRADES 11-12 CREDIT 5 units per semester
+SCHOOL GRADES 11-12 5 units per semester

-Meets UC Requirement: "g"

 This two-part course is designed to meet the needs of college-bound students who would like to experience college-level database design and Structured Query Language (SQL) programming.
-In Part 1, database design curriculum, students learn to analyze complex business scenarios and create a data model, a conceptual representation of an organization's information.
-In Part 2, database curriculum, programming students implement their database design by creating a physical database using the industry-standard SQL.
+In Part 1, database design curriculum, students learn to analyze complex business scenarios and create a data model, a conceptual representation of an organization's Part 2, database information.
+In programming curriculum, implement their database design by creating a physical database using the industry-standard SQL.
 Upon completion of this course, students have the opportunity to take an exam to earn industry certification: Oracle Database SQL Certified Expert.

-\ ROP classes are available to all district students.
+ROP classes are available to all district students.
 Students are responsible for their own transportation to classes.